North Stadium Boulevard and West Worley Street

 BISCAYNE MALL was built by Gladstone, Missouri's Hanson Development Company,.
 The original shopping complex encompassed approximately 270,000 leasable square feet and housed twenty-seven stores and services.
 The mall was anchored by a 1-level (80,000 square foot) Woolco discount mart and 1-level (81,300 square foot) Montgomery Ward.

-The first operational store, a freestanding McDonald's Restaurant, opened on February 1, 1972.
+The first operational store, a freestanding McDonald's restaurant, opened on February 1, 1972.
 The mall proper, including Montgomery Ward, was dedicated on February 23rd.
 Orville E. Hobart (Mayor of Columbia) officiated at the grand opening.
-He and Mrs. Kit Pace (spouse of the manager of Montgomery Ward) cut a ceremonial ribbon.
+He and Mrs. Kit Pace (wife of the manager of Montgomery Ward) cut a ceremonial ribbon.

 The Woolco store was inaugurated on March 15th, 1972.
 When fully realized, the 4 million dollar BISCAYNE MALL featured House of Fabrics, Wyatt's Cafeteria, Glover the Clothier, Cloud 9 Gifts, Ann's Fashion Center and the Stag Shop.

 A freestanding Convenience Center housed two stores.
 A (21,000 square foot) Kroger supermarket opened for business on February 29, 1972, with an (11,200 square foot) SupeRx Drugs welcoming first customers on May 30th.
-The Jerry Lewis Cinemas 1-2-3, an in-mall venue, showed first features on March 15, 1973.
+The Jerry Lewis Cinemas, a 3-screen venue, showed first features on March 15, 1973.

-During the early years, BISCAYNE MALL had just one major competitor; the aforementioned PARKADE PLAZA {1.4 miles northeast, in Columbia}.
+During the early years, BISCAYNE MALL had one major competitor, the aforementioned PARKADE PLAZA {1.4 miles northeast, in Columbia}.
+A more formidable rival mall was completed in October 1985.
+COLUMBIA MALL -located

 Famous-Barr opened for business on November 15, 2003.
 This new store was incorporated into an upscale power center, known as THE SHOPPES AT STADIUM.
 Its first section, completed in May 2005, housed a (19,200 square foot) Old Navy, (8,300 square foot) David's Bridal, (10,000 square foot) Shoe Carnival and (28,100 square foot) Linens 'n Things.

-Famous-Barr was "Macy-ated" February 1, 2006.
+Famous-Barr was "Macy-ated" on February 1, 2006.
 On October 18, the old BISCAYNE MALL Wal-Mart relocated into a (173,000 square foot) SuperCenter, which was built on a site located .4 mile southwest.
-The old Woolco / Wal-Mart, the last remnant of BISCAYNE MALL, fell to a wrecking ball in 2007.
+The old Woolco-Wal-Mart -the last remnant of BISCAYNE MALL- fell to a wrecking ball in 2007.

 Sources: